 How much does home charging cost in the Netherlands?

-With level 1 home charging stations, costs include the purchase of the car itself.
+With level 1 home charging stations, costs are included in the purchase of the car itself.
 Level 2 chargers (depending on the model and voltage) can be anywhere between €900 to €4,000, including installation costs.

 Charging electric vehicles on the street in the Netherlands